VD-15/VLFW/README.md

 args.contextAPI = ContextAPI::Vulkan;
 ```

 From there, you can specify the instance extensions your application requires and the validation layers you want to enable.
 Some extensions like `VK_KHR_surface` and others required to present to the window are enabled automatically.
-If any validation layers are provided, the instance extension `VK_EXT_debug_utils` is also enabled automatically.
+If any validation layers are requested, the instance extension `VK_EXT_debug_utils` is also enabled automatically.

 ```cpp
 hints.requiredExtensions = {